IBM/QMO-bench/README.md

 # QMO-bench
-Empirical benchmark and Colab demo for Query-based Molecure Optimization
+Empirical benchmark and Colab demo for Query-based Molecule Optimization.